MacdonaldRobinson/FlexDotnetCMS/README.md

 # FlexDotnetCMS
-A powerfull, flexible and easy to use ASP .NET CMS
+A powerful, flexible and easy to use ASP .NET CMS